Breakfast with a view at Quintanilha

 Cosette in front of the Monument aux Girondins, sitting on the small gate around the fountain

-Two days to explore Bordeaux, which is one of our best cities to visit in France.
+You’ll have two days to explore Bordeaux, which is one of our best cities to visit in France.
 We had a rest day on day 5 and explored Bordeaux on day 6.
 However you can easily spend two days exploring Bordeaux, if you don’t need a day of rest and swimming.
-There was a swimming pool at our hotel, so part of the afternoon was spent in the water.
+There was a swimming pool at our hotel, so part of the afternoon of day 5 was spent in the water.

 Day 7: Crossing Spain

-It takes almost the whole day to drive from Mérignac to Quintanilha, even if you don’t take backroads but the freeway.
-Luckily you also had great views on sunflower fields from the highway.
+It takes almost the whole day to drive from Mérignac to Quintanilha, even if you don’t take backroads but the freeway, as we did.
+Luckily you also have great views on sunflower fields from the highway.
 Quintanilha is close to the border with Spain.
 Most of the day is spent driving through Northern Spain.

 Day 8 & 9: Rio de Onor & Bragança